 - Actively participating in educational and professional organizations and associations; and

 - Advocating for adequate resources and facilities to ensure equitable opportunities for all students.

 The professional educator is committed to the highest levels of professional and ethical practice, including demonstration of the knowledge, skills and dispositions required for professional competence.

-The professional educator demonstrates commitment to high standards of practice through:
+A. The professional educator demonstrates commitment to high standards of practice through: